 A credit manager primarily focuses on collecting money owed to their company, whether it be for some type of service or a particular product.
 When someone fails to pay the money that is owed, these professionals initiate legal action and potentially take part in the collection process.
 Further, a credit manager also plays a major role in negotiating payment options, which could include re-structuring payment plans to make them more manageable based on a party's financial capabilities.
 The cred…Read more

 Credit Manager Tasks

-Analyze current credit data and financial statements of individuals or firms to determine the degree of risk involved in extending credit or lending money.
+- Analyze current credit data and financial statements of individuals or firms to determine the degree of risk involved in extending credit or lending money.

 - Prepare reports with this credit information for use in decision-making.

 The top respondents for the job title Credit Manager are from the companies Ferguson Enterprises, Inc., Core-Mark International, Inc. and U.S. Bank.
 Reported salaries are highest at U.S. Bank where the average pay is $95,000.
 Other companies that offer high salaries for this role include SYSCO Corporation and Hajoca Corporation, earning around $79,084 and $62,400, respectively.
 Core-Mark International, Inc. pays the lowest at around $46,016.
 Xerox Corporation and HD Supply Inc. also pay on the lower end of the scale, paying $48,814 and $59,625, respectively.